Lucy Single: Early life

-Single was born on the Gold Coast to a Korean mother and a New Zealander father.
+Single was born on the Gold Coast to a Korean mother and a New Zealand father.
 She moved with her family to New Zealand as an infant where she played a number of sports including rugby as well as competing in karate competitions.
 Due to a lack of opportunities in New Zealand, she relocated back to the Gold Coast at the age of 10 and enrolled at Miami State High School.
 She was a member of the school's Rugby Sevens Excellence Program and competed in the Queensland Rugby Sevens State Championships multiple times, as well as captaining Miami to a win at the 2020 Queensland Rugby Sevens Schools Championship.

-In 2016, Single joined Miami's inaugural Australian rules football team as a "joke" with her friends and went on to play an important role in the school's state championship win that year.
+In 2016, Single joined Miami's inaugural Australian rules football team as a "joke" with her friends and went on to play an important role in the school's AFL Queensland State Championship win that year.
 In 2017, she signed up to play club football for the first time with the Burleigh Bombettes and was placed in the Gold Coast Suns' developmental academy.
 Single later switched clubs to play for Bond University in the top level QAFLW competition where she impressed scouts.
 As a result of her 2020 performances, she was drafted by the Gold Coast Suns with pick 57 in the 2020 AFL Women's draft.